Nukegate scandal

-The Nukegate scandal is a political and legal scandal that arose from the abandonment of the Virgil C. Summer nuclear expansion project in South Carolina by South Carolina Electric & Gas (SCE&G) and the South Carolina Public Service Authority (known as Santee Cooper) in 2017.
+The Nukegate scandal was a political and legal scandal that arose from the abandonment of the Virgil C. Summer nuclear expansion project in South Carolina by South Carolina Electric & Gas (SCE&G) and the South Carolina Public Service Authority (known as Santee Cooper) in 2017.
 It was the largest business failure in the history of South Carolina.
 Before its termination, the expansion was considered the harbinger of a national nuclear renaissance.
 Under joint ownership, the two utilities collectively invested $9 billion into the construction of two nuclear reactors in Fairfield County, South Carolina from 2008 until 2017.
 The utilities were able to fund the project by shifting the risk onto their customers using a state law that allowed utilities to raise consumers' electricity rates to pay for nuclear construction.

 In 2008, the utilities contracted with Westinghouse to build two AP1000 nuclear reactors for an estimated cost of $9.8 billion.
 The AP1000 design was unique because it relied on pre-fabricated parts which allowed for modular construction.
 In 2013, construction began at V. C. Summer.
 However, numerous delays occurred from 2014 to 2017 due to manufacturing errors and incompetence.
 In 2017, the estimated construction cost had grown to $25 billion.
 Westinghouse, hobbled by the costs of the V. C. Summer expansion and a separate project in Georgia, filed for Chapter 11 bankruptcy in March 2017.
 Several months later the project was abandoned by Santee Cooper and SCE&G's parent company, SCANA.
 Ratepayers continue to pay increased rates for the expansion despite its termination.